21 cm K 12 (E): Design and history

 The K 12 (E) could be fired from any curved section of track, a Vögele turntable, or from its special firing track.
 This prefabricated T-shaped track was carried on the gun train and deployed by a special crane wagon.
 Once the front bogies were at the crossover at the top of the T they were then jacked up and turned with the subframe 90° and then lowered onto the crosstroke of the T. The gun was then traversed by an electric motor to the bogies and it was clamped to the track once laid onto the target.
 It fired HE shells weighing 107.5 kg.

 The first weapon was completed in 1938 and delivered to the Army in March 1939.
 It was successful, although the necessity to jack it up and down between shots was not well received by the Heer.
 Krupp discovered, on trying to rectify this problem, that hydro-pneumatic balancing-presses could work at much greater weights and pressures than previously believed.
 They redesigned the mounting with the trunnions as far forward as possible and increased the recoil stroke to 150 cm.
 The new design was delivered in mid-1940 and called the K 12 N (E).
 The first gun was retrospectively called the K 12 V (E).

 They spent the war assigned to Artillerie-Batterie 701 (E) along the Channel coast.
 The British recovered shell fragments near Rainham, Kent, 88 km from the nearest point on the French coast.

+The Allies captured an example in 1945.